A Local’s Guide to Santiago, Chile

 In the evening, go for a terrific dinner of fresh seafood in swanky Vitacura and then live music in the little-visited Ñuñoa neighborhood, Providencia, or around the city center.
 You could also enjoy one of the dinner show specials available in Santiago, which showcase our beautiful dances and musical traditions from north to south, including Easter Island.

-Day 2 - Up to the mountains
+Day 2 - Head out into the mountains

 I would suggest visiting the Andes Mountains.
 You can go to any of the ski resorts that also have activities during the summer in Farellones or Portillo.
 If you want to make things easy for yourself, you can take one of many organized tours available from Santiago.